 Related books

 These are memorable summary highlights from ReadSprint’s breakdown of The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers.
-Use them as rapid review cues, not as a replacement for active recall or chapter review.
+Each one now has a share-ready preview, a native mobile share flow, and a clean landing page that brings people back to the full reading context.

 Ben Horowitz describes the CEO experience as an intense, often lonely struggle where there are no easy answers; success requires facing brutal problems head-on and accepting that many choices will be painful.